 It was the end of their world, not ours.

-Some material here came from AD70 and the End of the World.
+Source: Some of the material in this article came from AD70 and the End of the World.

 Escape to Reality is setting people free from dead religion and scary eschatology.
 Join the revolution by becoming a supporter today: